diyessi/explications/content/articles/srt1.md

   }
   GOTO EXECUTE;
 ```
-The effective address is word 2 of the call vector, the normal return.
+The effective address is word 2 of the frame, the normal return.
 Since `AC` has not been changed, the result is 0.

 ## Error for negative argument